- > About Us

 - Develop a corporate culture and organizational atmosphere based on our Core Values

-We cultivate line managers by increasing the range of opportunities through which they can engage in an ongoing cycle of exercising and improving their skills.
+We cultivate line managers for a period of time after they have been appointed through a training program where they can engage in an ongoing cycle of exercising and improving their skills.
 The aim of these efforts is “to create a workplace that develops individuals capable of consistently providing results, while independently adapting to a changing environment.”
+We also provide opportunities for managers who need further improvement to acquire management skills according to their needs, thereby continually reinforcing the strength of the organization.

-Daiichi Sankyo encourages employees to voluntary pursue skill development so that they can acquire necessary skills and study vital topics.
+Daiichi Sankyo encourages employees to voluntary pursue skill development so that they can acquire necessary skills and undertake new challenges.
 Accordingly, we provide access to an assortment of programs to support the self-development of employees (including correspondence courses, internal and external seminars, and online language schools) in order to aid employees in enhancing their skills.
+As a prerequisite for this, we have created a system for employees to view the experience, knowledge and skills expected in various internal positions.
+By letting employees see the requirements needed for their desired careers, we are building an environment that motivates them to improve.

 Efforts to Secure and Retain Human Resources